khloodmontaser/cache-coherence-simulation/README.md

 ![image](https://user-images.githubusercontent.com/113125527/218723858-10035615-d6d6-4888-93ff-f880b38b7815.png)

 ```
-As we can see, p0 sent a read requast because it wanted to read block 273.
+As we can see, p0 sent a read request because it wanted to read block 273.
 first it searched in its cache and didn't find the data so it showed a miss in cache, then it sent a read request on the bus and the bus response with the data from the main memory.
 ```
 ### **p0 and p1 caches**